AtlasWriter/The-Weather-Guys-EMD/README.md

 Solution Architecture
 Below is the high-level system architecture:
 Frontend (Angular)
-•	User interface for real-time storm updates, maps, and alerts.
+* User interface for real-time storm updates, maps, and alerts.
-•	Interactive components for submitting storm reports and searching shelters.
+* Interactive components for submitting storm reports and searching shelters.
-•	Uses Bootstrap for UI design and Leaflet.js for interactive mapping.
+* Uses Bootstrap for UI design and Leaflet.js for interactive mapping.
 Backend (Node.js + Express)
-•	RESTful APIs to fetch and update weather reports, storm data, and power outages.
+* RESTful APIs to fetch and update weather reports, storm data, and power outages.
-•	Handles user authentication and role-based access.
+* Handles user authentication and role-based access.
-•	Uses MySQL to store and manage storm reports, power outages, and historical data.
+* Uses MySQL to store and manage storm reports, power outages, and historical data.
 Database (MySQL)
-•	Stores user-submitted reports, weather events, and emergency response actions.
+* Stores user-submitted reports, weather events, and emergency response actions.
-•	Optimized queries for fast retrieval and historical analysis
+* Optimized queries for fast retrieval and historical analysis

 ## Installation

-Use the package manager [pip](https://pip.pypa.io/en/stable/) to install foobar.
+Before installing, make sure you have the following installed:

+* Node.js (version 18.x or higher recommended)

+* Angular CLI (version 15+)

+* Git (to clone the repository)

+* A code editor like VS Code

 ```bash
 pip install foobar